SS Ayrfield: History

-The Ayrfields voyage began in 1911 in a dockyard in Grangemouth, Scotland and was built for the G.S.
-Yuill & Company.
-It landed in Sydney a year later, where it was originally called the Corrimal and served in coastal trade.
-J.G.
-White was Yuill's agent until 1926, when he founded the White Steam Ship Company and took over the Corrimal.
+In 1911, G.S.
+Yuill & Company had a ship built called the Corrimal in a dockyard in Grangemouth, Scotland.
+It landed in Sydney a year later and served in coastal trade.

+In 1926, J.G.
+White, who had been Yuill's agent, founded the White Steam Ship Company and took over the Corrimal.
 A year later, he was bankrupt, and in July the ship was acquired by Hammond & Co., only to be bought again in November by James Patrick & Co.

-During World War II it transported supplies to US troops during the Pacific War.
+From 1941 through 1945, during World War II generally, and specifically the Pacific War, the Corrimal transported supplies to US troops.
 The ship had been in Darwin Harbour during the Japanese bombing of it and the British nuclear tests at the Montebello Islands in Western Australia.

-In 1951, after the war, Miller Steamship Company took over the ship and had it converted into a collier at Mort's Dock for use as a sixty-miler on short-haul coastal trades.
-It ran from Newcastle to Sydney for the rest of its working life, where it was renamed Ayrfield and remained in service until 1969, before it was destined for scrapping or scuttling.
+In 1951, after the war, the Corrimal was renamed the Ayrfield, when Miller Steamship Company took over the ship, converting it into a collier at Mort's Dock for use as a sixty-miler on short-haul coastal trades.
+It ran from Newcastle to Sydney for the rest of its working life, remaining in service until 1969, before being designated for scrapping or scuttling.

 On 6 October 1972, the SS Ayrfield was decommissioned and sent to Homebush Bay, at the location of old shipwrecking yards, where disused ships were stripped and repurposed.

-As Ayrfield remained floating in the bay, waiting its fate, the value of scrap metal dropped and the wreck yards went defunct.
-Eventually, Ayrfield became abandoned in the yard at the bay on the river, as it was rusting and had partially sunk, while gradually being overgrown with trees.
-After nature reclaimed it, the wreck then became part of the Homebush Bay Shipwrecks Conservation Area.
-Moreover, the shipwreck is protected under the Historic Shipwrecks Act 1976 and the Heritage Act 1977, as the former protects relics over fifty years old.
+As the Ayrfield remained floating in the bay, waiting its fate, the value of scrap metal dropped and the wreck yards went defunct.
+Eventually, the Ayrfield became abandoned in the yard at the bay on the river, as it was rusting and had partially sunk, while gradually being overgrown with trees.

+In 1976, nature having reclaimed the Ayrfield, the wreck formally became part of the Homebush Bay Shipwrecks Conservation Area.
+The shipwreck is protected under the Historic Shipwrecks Act 1976 and the Heritage Act 1977, as the former protects relics over fifty years old.